Welcome to the Mental Health Service!

 Faculty and Staff Concerned About a Student?
 Click here for more information.

-For a list of Mental Health information Resources, click here.
+For a list of Mental Health resources, click here.

 For appointments, please call (301) 314-8106.